 - Bread flour (100%): I use King Arthur bread flour, which is 12.7% protein–a whole point higher than other US brands

-- Skim milk powder or nonfat dry milk powder (6%): Skim milk powder and nonfat dry milk are different.
-Skim milk powder has 34% in protein while nonfat dry milk powder has 18%.
+- Skim milk powder or nonfat dry milk powder (6%): Skim and nonfat dry milk differ.
+Skim milk powder has 34% protein, while nonfat dry milk powder has 18%.
 In Japan, shokupan is made with skim milk powder.
-Here in the US, you can only find nonfat dry milk powder and I’ve been using Bob’s Red Mill’s to make shokupan.
+Here in the US, you can only find nonfat dry milk powder, and I’ve been using Bob’s Red Mill’s to make shokupan.

 - Unsalted butter (7%): I use Kerrygold.
 Please DO NOT use salted butter

-- To substitute active dry yeast for instant yeast: Use 25% more active dry.
+- To substitute active dry yeast for instant yeast: Some online resources say to use the exact same amount as instant dry, while others say to use 25% more active dry.
+So please give it a try and adjust.
 Proof active yeast by dissolving it in a portion of the warm water (105º-110ºF or 41-43ºC) from the recipe before adding to the rest of the ingredients.

 - Use the following yeasts interchangeably: Instant yeast = RapidRise® yeast = quick-rise yeast = bread machine yeast.

 - Can I substitute bread flour with all-purpose flour?
-No, please do not substitute if you want to make a proper shokupan loaf.
-You will need the higher percentage of protein in bread flour for the dough to rise high enough.
+Please do not substitute if you want to make a proper shokupan.
+For the dough to rise high enough, you will need more protein in bread flour.

-- Vegan milk powder option?
-I haven’t tried alternatives, but Mariko had tried coconut milk powder and it worked.
-Avoid soy milk powder as the dough does not rise well.
+- Vegan milk powder option: I haven’t tried alternatives, but Mariko tried coconut milk powder, which worked.
+Avoid soy milk powder, as the dough does not rise well.

 Overview: Bread-Making Steps

 Total time: 3 hours and 35 minutes (+ cooling) / Active time: 1 hour and 10 minutes